You didn't fall the PC meme did you?

 tfw you think for yourself

-You better fucking read those posts user and understand them.
+You better fucking read those posts anon and understand them.

 Watch some fucking YouTube videos and learn how to build one, it takes like a week.